samuelruizperez/crepas/README.md

 If you use [grothlab/glseq](https://github.com/grothlab/glseq) for your analysis, please cite it using the following DOI: #########

-This pipeline uses code and infrastructure developed and maintained by the [nf-core](https://nf-co.re) initative, and reused here under the [MIT license](https://github.com/nf-core/tools/blob/master/LICENSE).
+This pipeline uses code developed and maintained by the [nf-core](https://nf-co.re) initative, and reused here under the [MIT license](https://github.com/nf-core/tools/blob/master/LICENSE).

 > **The nf-core framework for community-curated bioinformatics pipelines.**
 >